boostercloud/booster/docs/README.md

 ```

 The generator will automatically create a file called `product.ts` with a TypeScript class of the same name under the `entities` directory.
 You can still create the entity manually, writing a class decorated with `@Entity`.
 Anyway, we recommend you always to use the generator because it handles the boilerplate code for you.

+Note:

+> Generating an entity with the same name as an already existing one will prompt the user for confirmation

 #### The reducer function